TG-UserBot/TG-UserBot/README.md

 # TG-UserBot

-A modular Telegram UserBot for Python which uses the [Pyrogram][pyrogram] library.
+A modular Telegram UserBot for Python which uses the [Telethon][telethon] library.
 It is made to help you do your usual client tasks without the hassle and also has some additional useful features.

 ### Requirements